South and Southeast Asian Studies (BA)

 "I really enjoyed the course ‘State, Politics and Economy in Modern South and Southeast Asia’.
 This course has sparked my interest in international politics.
 Next year I’m going to focus on Southeast Asia, more specifically Indonesia.
 There is no better place to study that topic than in Leiden: the amazing collections provide great sources."

 As a student of South and Southeast Asian Studies, you can expect a full working week of about 40 hours.
 You will spend an average of 14 hours in-class, for example lectures or tutorials, and the rest of the time on independent study.
-You attend lectures focused upon a particular topic; the lectures are complemented by tutorials in which the material is discussed in greater depth and with more student input, for example in solo or group presentations.
+You attend lectures focused on a particular topic; the lectures are complemented by tutorials in which the material is discussed in greater depth and with more student input, for example in solo or group presentations.

 In case of psychological issues, a university psychologist can be consulted.
 In the event of chronic illness, dyslexia or a physical or psychological disability, you can contact the university’s Fenestra Disability Centre.